ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 The first real stage of this process is internal testing.
-In this stage, the IPFS team will test the release candidate against applications in the [IPFS Shipyard](https://github.com/ipfs-shipyard) and on a subset of the IPFS project's infrastructure (the bootstrappers and the gateways).
+In this stage, the IPFS team will test the release candidate against applications in the [IPFS Shipyard](https://github.com/ipfs-shipyard), on some new testing and simulation infrastructure we're in the process of building, and on a subset of the IPFS project's production infrastructure (bootstrappers and gateways).

 This stage allows us to rapidly find, diagnose, and fix issues within a constrained sphere of control before asking the wider community to begin testing.

 #### Stage 2 - Community Dev Testing

 At this stage, we announce the impending release to the community and ask for beta testers.
 This stage exists to give a new IPFS release candidate some low-stakes testing on as many environments as possible.

 This is also the first stage where we involve members of the early testers program.
 Here, we ask them to test the go-ipfs release in their _dev_